TBD54566975/dwn-gcp-packages/packages/dwn-datastore-gcs/README.md

 ```

-6. Increment version number
+6. Increment version number in package.json.
 If the change is big enough to warrant a version update, then increase the version number in package.json.
-It is recommended to keep the version number in line with @tbd54566975/dwn-sql-store.

 7. Commit changes and push branch